IntersectAustralia/excel-fu/module-4/index.markdown

 ---

 <div class="objective">
-Learning Objective: Able to import data in a workable format
+Learning Objective: To craft date and time oriented data into a format that can be visualised.
 </div>

 ## Working with the Historical Weather Data